 Good Names and Doing Good: Naming Advice for a Charity or Nonprofit

-A name is one of the most important part of a nonprofit’s brand.
+A name is one of the most important parts of a nonprofit’s brand.
 Learn what goes into choosing a brand name and considerations to make.
 You could even win a free brand naming project — River + Wolf is offering this opportunity to one lucky nonprofit or charity this year.

 While the term “brand” was once reserved for business-to-consumer (B2C) enterprises, more and more organizations are jumping on the branding bandwagon — among them business-to-business (B2B) companies, cities, and countries.